 Implement the onshore structures (infrastructures, hardware and software) necessary for the delivery of the MSP’s.

-Guarantee an experimental faze in order to allow assess the resilience of the system.
+Guarantee an experimental phase in order to assess the resilience of the system.
 When the Competent Authority decides that the service is mature enough, it can be delivered to the mariners and be used as primary means for the delivery of that information.
 However, due to the existence of different levels of equipment on board of vessels, both services must be provided simultaneously.

 During the transformation procedures, it is necessary to continuously evaluate the process in order to see if the service can be improved, optimized, identify gaps and implement the necessary changes.
 This is a continuous process, and it must be complemented with a permanent monitoring of the system (e.g. feedback from mariners and other stakeholders)